 Secondly, it is clear from the evidence that the City's so-called "base year" is a three-year period wherein all valid sales from July 1, 2007 to June 30, 2010 - some 154 sales, were used to analyze the market.
 Moreover, these 154 sales, and the City's methodology for analyzing them, have been published on the City's website since the first of this year (2011) and available to the Complainant.
-While the Complainant provided these sales in his Brief C-1, nevertheless he appears to have either somewhat disregarded, or not taken advantage of this information.
+The Complainant appears to have either somewhat disregarded, or not taken advantage of this information.
 In the Board's view, the Complainant failed to effectively challenge the City's position on this point, preferring, as noted, to limit himself to the noted one-year "base year" period.